CS:GO Dust 2 [Map Guide & Callouts]

 Site A offers some protection for holding the site, but if you're pushed from both sides, then there's no way to protect yourself.
 The Pit at the end of the A Long corridor is a useful place for one Defender to hide, it allows them to watch the hallway and protect the Platform there.

-To reach it, another player would need to throw a flashbang or smoke grenade around the Long Corner so the first player is safe.
+It's an excellent idea to wait once they're in a position to see if the Attackers will try to move on them.
 Depending on the information that the second player has, they could either rotate back to Site A or to Mid if the Attackers don't seem to be looking to move up A Long yet.

-Dust II allows for just one person to hold B Site thanks to the Platform there, though it can be held on the Bombsite as well.
+Dust 2 allows for just one person to hold B Site thanks to the Platform there, though it can be held on the Bombsite as well.
 Site A, however, does need multiple players to hold it and get proper visuals to collect the needed information to protect it.

 How to attack bombsite A

 There are a lot of options when Attacking Site A, but it's important to remember that most Defending teams will have multiple players defending this area on the map.

 The more places the Defending team need to watch, the easier it is to attack.
 It's also possible to have a player jump over the wall from the A Long Cross into the CT Spawn if someone else throws a smoke grenade in as well.
 There are lots of options, but causing chaos is the aim of a successful Attack on Site A in Counter-Strike: Global Offensive.

 The CT Spawn is in a large open area which has some boxes that can be used as cover if needed.
 However, there is a Boost Box point over the wall and behind Site A which can be used to jump onto and over the wall by attackers.

 Attackers spawn in the largest and most open area of the map.
 It is also the furthest point from both Bombsites with no options to cover.
 The T Spawn is up against a wall, going around that corner leads into a dangerous area known as Suicide.

 Following that up will lead to Site A. However, Defenders often try to hold the Pit area at the bottom of A Long and a player from Mid could pin down Attackers.

 It's important to take control of Mid if possible.
 For Site B, Attackers need to go left and down the T Ramp then into the Tunnels.
 Once at the Upper Tunnel, going left will lead to a chokepoint doorway that opens out into the Bombsite B room.

 On Dust 2, Bombsite B is found in the top left room and pressed between a wall and a Platform.
 It has some potential hiding spots there with boxes on the site itself and some other potential hiding spots in the room as well.
 Including a powerful hiding spot known as the “Fence” just before the Platform, a Defender can hide there without being seen by Attackers in the Tunnels.

-Site B is closest to the CT Mid wall and the CT Spawn is very close.
+Site B is closest to the CT Mid wall and the Counter Terrorist Spawn is very close.
 The other connecting door to this zone comes from the Upper Tunnels.
 Attackers usually come from the Tunnels due to their spawn point on the other side of the map and this being the fastest route.

 How to defend this bombsite B on Dust

-While Dust II allows the need for only one player to hold Site B, having two would work best for holding it.
+While Dust 2 allows the need for only one player to hold Site B, having two would work best for holding it.
 There are various strategies for this map, some encourage a 2 person team on both Bombsites with 1 on Mid and other encourage for 1 player on Site B and 4 to protect A. They can all work.

 To prevent this, and to provide information if the Attackers are attempting another approach, there should be a player in Mid.
 The person positioned in Mid is to provide information and help to both Sites when needed.